Thursday, December 4, 2025

 Salad cream, dog piss and an infected pimple – Five of the weirdest football injuries

-Footballers are never too far away from their next injury.
-They might be supremely fit and have the physique of a Greek god, but you never know what’s around the corner, waiting to give your next torn ACL.
+Top pros might be supremely fit and have the physique of a Greek god, but you never know what’s around the corner, ready to tear your ACL when you least expect it.

 David Batty